Best holiday rental deals in Grange-over-Sands

 Holiday Letting Price Information in Grange-over-Sands

-The graph shows the average letting prices for the next twelve months in Grange-over-Sands.
-Prices in a week of July (14/07 - 21/07) go up to £109 per night, which is the highest average price in the next 12 months.
-Holiday letting prices go down to £62 per night in November (03/11 - 10/11).
+The graph shows the average rental prices for the next twelve months in Grange-over-Sands.
+Prices during one week in August (17/08 - 24/08) go up to £119 per night, which is the highest average price in the next 12 months.
+Holiday letting prices go down to £63 per night in November (09/11 - 16/11).

 Holiday Home Availability Information in Grange-over-Sands

 Our availability graph helps you identify the busiest months in Grange-over-Sands.
-Be careful if you plan to go to Grange-Over-Sands in July, as it comprises the busiest week of the next 6 months (14/07 - 21/07).
-More accommodations are available in a week of October (06/10 - 13/10) as the booking rate is only 26%.
+Be careful if you plan to go to Grange-Over-Sands in December, as it is the busiest week of the next 6 months (14/12 - 21/12).
+More properties are available during one week of October (05/10 - 12/10), when the booking rate is only 13%.

-The above is a climate diagram for Grange-Over-Sands.
-In July maximum temperatures go higher than 19°.
-On the contrary, the coolest month is February.
-The rainiest month is January while the driest month is September.
+Here is our climate diagram for Grange-Over-Sands.
+July is the warmest month of the year in Grange-over-Sands, with temperatures reaching an average daily maximum of 19°.
+However, temperatures can go lower than 3° in Grange-over-Sands in February.
+The rainiest month is July, while the driest month is September.

 Adventures in Cumbria with Grange-over-Sands holiday lettings